Junior Edwards Dies at 61: Swamp People Star’s Wiki, Bio, Net Worth, Wife & Kids

 Long before television crews arrived in the bayou, Junior Edwards was already living the kind of life most people only see on screen.
-A commercial fisherman, alligator hunter, and lifelong resident of Louisiana’s Atchafalaya Basin, Junior built his world on tradition, survival skills, and deep respect for the swamp he calls home.
+A commercial fisherman, alligator hunter, and lifelong resident of Louisiana’s Atchafalaya Basin, Junior built his world on tradition, survival skills, and a deep connection to the swamp he called home.

 Table of Contents